 More than 300 Latin celebrities, entertainment industry leaders gather for Promesa y Esperanza seminar in support of St. Jude Children's Research Hospital

-MEMPHIS, Tenn., Oct.
-21, 2019 /PRNewswire/ -- The annual St. Jude Promesa y Esperanza® seminar brought a host of celebrities together with more than 300 leading radio, television and digital media executives, talent and corporate partners in the Latin industry to kick off their annual campaign to support the mission of St. Jude Children's Research Hospital®.
+MEMPHIS, Tennessee, Oct.
+21, 2019 /PRNewswire-HISPANIC PR WIRE/ -- The annual St. Jude Promesa y Esperanza® seminar brought a host of celebrities together with more than 300 leading radio, television and digital media executives, talent and corporate partners in the Latin industry to kick off their annual campaign to support the mission of St. Jude Children's Research Hospital®.
 The gathering offered participants an immersive experience over three days at the St. Jude campus in Memphis in preparation for this year's fundraising events, including the national St. Jude / Univision radiothon that will take place December 5-6.

 The St. Jude Promesa y Esperanza radiothon raises funds and awareness for St. Jude Children's Research Hospital in Latino communities around the country.
 Since its inception in 1997, Promesa y Esperanza has rallied listeners to raise more than $150 million to support the ongoing battle to end childhood cancer and other life-threatening diseases.
 Spanish-language radio stations in more than 55 markets nationwide from Univision Communications Inc., Bustos Media, TBLC Media, among others, will participate in the two-day event.